clearent/ClearentIdtechIOSFramework/README.md

 User action needed indicates that the user/client needs to perform an action in order for the transaction to continue e.g. Insert the card.
 ```
 func userActionNeeded(action: UserAction) {
     // here you should check the user action type and display the informtion to the users
 }
 ```

 User info contains informations related to the transaction status e.g. Processing

 ```
 func didReceiveInfo(info: UserInfo) {
     // you should display the information to the users
 }
 ```

 After the transaction is proccesed a delegate method will inform you about the status.

 ```
 func didFinishTransaction(response: TransactionResponse?, error: ClearentError?) {
     if error == nil {
         // no error
     } else {
         // you should inform about the error
     }
 }
 ```

-Full Swift example of the ClearenrWrapper integration: [Swift Wrapper Example](https://github.com/clearent/idtech-ios-sdk/tree/main/ExampleSwiftWrapper).
+Full Swift example of the **ClearentWrapper** integration: [Swift Wrapper Example](https://github.com/clearent/idtech-ios-sdk/tree/main/ExampleSwiftWrapper).